Mathias Fernandes: Ecclesiastical governance

 In 1984, Bishop Fernandes invited the Congregation of the Sisters of St. Anne, Bangalore, to start a new foundation at Pushpagiri, Belvathagrama, some 7 km from Mysore city, initially to run the existing Kannada Primary School belonging to the parish and to help in the parish activities.
 This led to the establishment of the Convent of St. Anne in the village.

 Bishop Mathias was able to persuade the Royal Family of Mysore to sell the Rani Thota property to the Discalced Carmelites of the Manjummel Province where they established Pushpagrama in 1962.

-Following the Second Vatican Council, which urged that seminarians have graduated before entry into the novitiate, the Society of the Divine Word (Società del Verbo Divino - SVD) n 1972 decided to base their formation house in the city of Mysore, a proposal welcomed by Bishop Fernandes which enabled the establishment of Vidya Niketan in 1974.
+Following the Second Vatican Council, which urged that seminarians have graduated before entry into the novitiate, the Society of the Divine Word (Società del Verbo Divino - SVD) in 1972 decided to base their formation house in the city of Mysore, a proposal welcomed by Bishop Fernandes which enabled the establishment of Vidya Niketan in 1974.
 He was also involved in inaugurating a new system of formation in 1983.